hannutt/FlaskApi/README.md

 DELETE MONGODB COLLECTION

 Deleting a collection from a selected mongo database is quite similar to creating a new collection.
 The only difference is in the Python function that implements the deletion, which uses the drop method after receiving information from the user interface about the name of the database and the name of the collection to be deleted.
 A Python function obtains this information using the request.form.get method.

+ACCESS TO DATABASE IN MONGODB CLOUD ATLAS

+On the home page, select the checkbox called Access to the Atlas database.
+After clicking, the program executes a javascript function that dynamically creates a drop-down menu and retrieves the available databases using the list_database_names method. the databases are placed in a drop-down menu from which the user selects the desired database.

+The selected value of the dropdown is obtained by the request.form.get method and stored in a variable that is passed to the Python function that communicates with MongoDB Cloud Atlas.

+After selecting a database, click the selection button and the program will go to a new html page, where the available collections are from the drop-down menu. select a collection and click the View button to see the contents of the collection.
+The available collections are retrieved using the list_collection_names method

 ACCESS TO LOCAL MySQL DATABASE USING HTML-UI